Contents

 Paintings by Caravaggio

 Caravaggio was a revolutionary painter of the Baroque period, known for his innovative use of light and dark to create dramatic scenes.
-His painting, Boy with a Basket of Fruit, is a vivid and naturalistic depiction of a young boy holding a basket of fruit, which showcases Caravaggio's mastery of realism.
+His painting, Boy with a Basket of Fruit, showcases his mastery of realism.
 David with the Head of Goliath, another one of his famous works, is a powerful portrayal of the biblical story of David and Goliath, depicting the victorious David holding the severed head of his enemy.

 Borghese Gallery